xalt/xalt/docs/source/095_xalt_env_vars.rst

    the runtime for the executable instead of the real runtime.
 Obviously this is useful when testing the sampling rules.

+**XALT_COMM_WORLD_SIZE** : If this variable is set, XALT will use this value as the number of MPI tasks.
+Note that it won't affect the number of real MPI tasks.

 **XALT_MPI_ALWAYS_RECORD** : XALT will use this env. variable instead of the configured value.